-"I know how they work," Father said.
+"I know how they work," her father said.
 "Trust me.
 It's better to hide in plain sight."

 "Then what do I do?"
 Nahlia finally asked.

-"Stay right here," he told her.
-"Keep out of sight until we find out what they want ... what they know."
+"Stay right here." he told her.
+"Keep quiet until we find out what they want."

 "I understand."
 Nahlia nodded.
 "What about you?"

-Before he could answer, the door of the Moonstone Inn swung open with a groan, and several pairs of heavy boots clomped inside.
+Before he could answer, the front door swung open with a groan, and several pairs of heavy boots stepped inside.